 What kind of information will the insurance companies ask me or be interested in regarding my TIA?

-When applying for life insurance, insurance companies will typically ask for detailed information about your medical history, including any past or present health conditions.
+When applying for life insurance, insurance companies typically ask for detailed information about your medical history, including past or present health conditions.
+So, if you’ve suffered from a transient ischemic attack (TIA) or “mini-stroke” in the past, most insurance companies are going to want to know more about it.

-It’s important to be honest and transparent when completing a life insurance application.
+Being honest and transparent when completing a life insurance application is essential.
 Providing accurate and complete information will help the insurance company assess your risk profile and determine the most appropriate coverage and premiums for your situation.

 What life insurance rate can I qualify for if I’ve had a TIA?

-Most individuals who have suffered form a previous TIA will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold true.
+That said, Most individuals who have suffered from a previous TIA will usually fall into one of two different categories that we can make some “assumptions” about that will generally hold.

 Category #1.